 Change a charity name

-Read guidance and use our e-form to request a change to a charity name.
-This form will be updated soon so it will be an end-to-end digital service.
+Read guidance and use our online form to change a charity name.

 Close your charity

 Read our guidance to find out how to close a charity.

 You’ll also need to complete the closure form on the guidance page to remove a charity from the register.

 Complain about a charity (including serious incidents and whistleblowing)

 There are several ways to complain about a charity depending on whether you are a member of the public, charity trustee or charity employee.

 If you are a charity trustee, you must report a serious incident as soon as possible after it happens, or immediately after you become aware of it.

 From 1 January 2018 charitable companies with a yearly income of under £12,500 can use a simple process to change to a Charitable Incorporated Organisation (CIO).